Soil Vapor Intrusion Mitigation

 Many times, our vapor intrusion mitigation experts begin with a pressure field extension test (PFE), which determines how well air can move under the foundation of a building.
 When required, we use a micromanometer along with small pilot holes in the concrete slab for this test before placing a mitigation system.
 We also use this test to determine how well the system is working.

 Another option for performing routine diagnostics on the soil and mitigation system is vapor pin installation.
 Metal vapor pins let us easily test soil beneath slabs.
 When it is not being used, the pin can be completely sealed off to ensure that no harmful gases leak into the indoor air.

 Expert Help Through the National Radon Defense Network

 The National Radon Defense network works with mitigation experts throughout North America to learn more about how these systems work and how they can best be installed.
 They use premier methods to seal off slabs, depressurize areas beneath buildings and stop harmful vapors from seeping into indoor air.

 Because Blackburn Basement Systems works with the National Radon Defense network, we have the knowledge and experience that you need to give you peace of mind that the job is being done correctly.
 You can trust us with any size job and can rest assured that dangerous radon gases and VOCs will no longer be in your indoor air once your vapor mitigation system is successfully installed.

-Contact Blackburn Basement Systems of South Dakota and Wyoming today at 1 (800) 392-3389 to learn more about soil vapor extraction, vapor intrusion mitigation systems and radon testing.
+Contact Blackburn Basement Systems of South Dakota, Nebraska and Wyoming today at 1 (800) 392-3389 to learn more about soil vapor extraction, vapor intrusion mitigation systems and radon testing.
 We also offer free estimates at no obligation to you.